PeterPlucinski/peterplucinski.github.io/_posts/2018-01-20-customizing-laravels-default-authentication.md

 The first three are all controllers related to authentication and these are all located in `/app/Http/Controllers/Auth/`.
 The last one however if middleware and its located in `/app/Http/Middleware/`.

-The first 3 are straight forward:
+The first 3 are straightforward:

 ```
 // LoginController.php